-Did you know that, on average, order thank you emails get the best open and click rates of ANY type of email that you could send to your audience?
+Did you know that, on average, order thank you emails get the best open and click rates of ANY email you could send to your audience?
 ConversionXL quotes that order thank you emails (a.k.a digital receipts) get “an average 65.0% open rate, a 10.4% click rate, and a 1.4% conversion rate.”

-So what are the things you might be missing from your order thank you emails that would really maximize your chances of getting those numbers?
+So what are you missing from your order thank you emails that would maximize your chances of getting those numbers?
 What goes into the anatomy of an order thank you email to make it sing?

-Start With A Big Thanks!
+1. Start With A Big Thanks!

 Starting with a big thanks is a nice light way to open the email.
-It also makes them feel great about purchasing from you.
+It also makes them feel great about purchasing from you:

-A Simple Subject Line
+2. Simple Subject Line

-Information Related To The Purchase
+3. Information Related To The Purchase

 This includes links or details on how to install the product.
 It also includes a link to our help database should they get stuck.